-Disinfection By-Products: Trihalomethane (TTHM) and Haloacetic acid (HAA5).
+Disinfection By-Products (DBP) Trihalomethane (TTHM) and Haloacetic acid (HAA5).
 The town collects TTHM and HAA5 samples from two separate, compliance sample sites.
-The town collects TTHM and HAA5 from a special site and a control site.
+The town also collects TTHM and HAA5 from a special site.

-The levels of total trihalomethanes (TTHMs) in samples collected from the compliance sites during 2018 were less than the MCL of 80 (ug/L or ppb) and there was no violation of the drinking water standard.
+In 2019 there was only one TTHM sample result from the compliance site exceeded the PMCL of 80ppb for TTHM.
+None of the LRAA calculations exceeded the PMCL for TTHM of 80ppb.
+All LRAA calculations for TTHM were less than PMCL.
+There were no violations of drinking water standard for DBP.
 Compliance with the MCL is based on a running annual average (4 quarters) of the quarterly samples collected and the water supply did not exceed the drinking water limits on this basis.
 TTHMs are formed when trace amounts of naturally occurring organic compounds in the raw water source combine with chlorine that is used to disinfect the treated water.
 All locations do not have the same levels of TTHMs.
 Higher levels are expected in the areas with highest residence time (generally the furthest points in the system) and during the warmer months or the year.
 Some people who drink water containing TTHMs in excess of the MCL over many years could experience problems with their liver, kidneys or central nervous system and may have increased risk of cancer.
 This water system will continue to be monitored for TTHMs.
 None of the individual HAA5 results or the quarterly running annual average compliance results from the compliance site exceed the PMCL of 60 ppb for HAA5.
 We intend to maintain compliance with the drinking water contaminants.

 The TTHM and HAA5 results from the special site are used as part of the on-going study of methods to reduce TTHMs in the distribution system.
-In 2018 only one individual quarterly TTHM result and none of quarterly running annual average compliance results from the special sampling site exceed the MCL for TTHM.
-One quarterly HAA5 results from the special sampling site exceeded the PMCL for HAA5, but all of the 4 quarterly running annual average results are below the MCL for HAA5.
+In 2019 none of the individual quarterly TTHM result and none of quarterly running annual average compliance results from the special sampling site exceed the MCL for TTHM.
+Only one of the quarterly HAA5 results from the special sampling site exceeded the PMCL for HAA5, all but one of the 4 quarterly running annual average results are below the MCL for HAA5.